Stop The Hate

 Stop The Hate is an educational initiative of Campus Pride and supports colleges and universities in preventing and combating hate on campus as well as fostering the development of community.
 The national program serves as the premiere source of anti-hate educational resources for higher education institutions and campus communities.

-The program was founded by Shane L. Windmeyer and was developed in partnership with the Anti-Defamation League, Association of College Unions International, The Southern Poverty Law Center, the Center for the Prevention of Hate Violence, the Matthew Shepard Foundation, Wilbron Institute and the Higher Education Center for Alcohol and Other Drug Abuse and Violence Prevention.
+The program was founded by Shane L. Windmeyer and was developed in partnership with the Anti-Defamation League, Association of College Unions International, The Southern Poverty Law Center, the Center for the Prevention of Hate Violence, the Matthew Shepard Foundation, Wilbron Institute, and the Higher Education Center for Alcohol and Other Drug Abuse and Violence Prevention.

 Program Objectives